A City Ramble

 A City Ramble: or, the humours of the compter (sometimes The City Ramble) is a 1715 dramatic comedy play by the British writer Charles Knipe.
 It was first performed at Lincoln's-Inn Fields Theatre, London in 1715.
 It was performed as an afterpiece at times.
 It was revived at Covent Garden in 1736.
 Whincop says that it was "received with applause".

-About the Writer
+Writer

 Charles Knipe of Haughley, Suffolk, was educated at Trinity College, Cambridge.
 He married Ann Powel on April 30, 1719, at Selattyn, Shropshire.
 He was a justice of the peace in Bury St Edmunds, Suffolk.

 Plot

 Act I

 Scene I: A soliloquy from Twang, the turn-key who discusses honesty and conscience.
 There is a knock at the door and Strip, Skin'em and Bounce, his servants enter.

 Scene II: The Constable and watchmen arrive at the compter (prison) having arrested two gentlemen for the murder of One-Eyed Dick.
 Toby Twang, the turn-key greets them and tells them they will have good lodgings.

 Scene III: The Constable, the watchmen arrive at the compter with Justice Hardhead and a woman.
 Hardhead is drunk and begins to sing a song.
 Twang tells him to stop his noise to which Hardhead replies: "Sir, I have Eight Hundred pounds per annum, and will make a noise when I please."

 Scene IV: The Constable and watchmen arrive with Ezekiel Prim who is drunk and a woman in a wheelbarrow.
 Twang exclaims: "What the devil have we here! a wheel barrow full of iniquity and a cloak full of Spiritual Pride; a pretty Couple Faith!"
 Prim pleads his innocence.

 Scene V: The Constable and watchmen arrive with a Quaker and a woman who have been found in a Bawdy House.

 Scene VI: Twang questions the woman who arrived with the Quaker and says: "What, come to a prison without money in your pocket?
 Pray how do you design to pay your fees and give me Half-a-Piece for your Civility?"
 She offers him her scarf and he says it's not worth much and that she'll have to pay with her petticoat and her hoop, but she objects saying: "I shan't be able to get six-pence if I loose my Hoop."

 Scene VII: The constable and three watchmen arrive with Mordecai the Jew and his lady.
 Mordecai admits to 'whoring'.
 Twang is antisemitic in his views.